Galileo & Hypatia

 Upper class Leader Committees

-Our upper class leaders live in Lee Hall and serve on one of the ten committees listed below.
+Our upper class leaders live in Hoge Hall and serve on one of the ten committees listed below.
 You can apply to be an upper class leader near the end of your first semester in the community.

 The committees host events, manage this website and social media as well as our own app that manages all the community events.